nicosanc/simple_notifs/README.md

 # Introduction

 This library was built for making simple, shortened human readable versions of time deltas.
-This was specifically made for notificationon applications where a user wants to see how long it has been since the notification was made.
-Instead of "1 hour ago" or "20 minutes ago", the resulting time delta would be "1h" and "20mi", respectively
+This was specifically made for notifications on applications where a user wants to see how long it has been since the notification was made.
+For example, instead of a time delta such as "1 hour ago" or "20 minutes ago", the resulting time delta would be
+"1h" and "20mi", respectively

 ## Access